quintel/etm-tools/csv-query-scenarios/README.md

 ### Outputting to a CSV file

-By default, `bin/query` will output the CSV one line at a time to your terminal.
+By default, the CSV contents will be output one line at a time to the terminal.
-Since you probably want the CSV contents in a file, redirect the output of the command to a file of your choice by ending with `> path/to/output.csv`.
-The file _should not_ already exist.
+Redirect the output of the command to a CSV file by ending with `> path/to/output.csv`.
 For example:

 ```sh
 bin/query beta --scenarios 5,6,10 --gqueries graph_year,renewability,total_costs > ~/Documents/output.csv
 ```

-In this mode you won't see the CSV being output to your terminal, but instead a progress bar will update you on the status of the script.
+The CSV contents will no longer appear in in the terminal, but instead a progress bar will show the status of the script.

 ### Server